2gis/2gisqt5android/qtwebsockets/README.md

 * Extensions and sub-protocols

 ### License
-This code is licensed under LGPL v2.1.
+This code is licensed under LGPLv3 or LGPLv2.1.